 Best Way to Hang Bikes from Your Garage Ceiling

 However, ceiling mounts can make bike retrieval difficult.
 If your bike is quite heavy or your ceilings are quite high, retrieving the bike may require a ladder and/or some extra muscle.
-Take this into consideration before choosing ceiling storage, or you could risk wasting your money on something you can't use, or even injuring yourself next time you try to get your bike down.
+Take this into consideration before choosing ceiling storage, or you risk wasting your money on something you can't use, or even injuring yourself next time you try to get your bike down.

-Alternative Bike Storage
+Alternative Bike Storage Places

 Garage Bike Storage from Flow Wall